akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 ###### Testing your setup

 <br />
-{% include image.html path="raspberry-pi-email-notification/breadboard_pi_led.png" path-detail="raspberry-pi-email-notification/breadboard_pi_led@2x.png" alt="Our set up" %}

 If you are not sure about your setup, or if you are not sure about the positioning of your led, you can easily test it.

 Disconnect the __red jumper__ from the Raspberry, connect to the power supply your Raspberry Pi.
 Plug in the __red jumper__ into the 3.3V or the 5V pin briefly.

+{% include sideBySideImages.html
+  path1="raspberry-pi-email-notification/schema.jpg" path1-detail="raspberry-pi-email-notification/schema@2x.jpg" alt1="Testing your setup 1)"
+  path2="raspberry-pi-email-notification/test-schema.jpg" path2-detail="raspberry-pi-email-notification/test-schema@2x.jpg" alt2="Testing your setup 2)"
+%}

 Led lights up ?
 All good.
 No ?
 Reverse your led.<br/>